TokenScript-Framework/papers/src/papers/smart-token-paper.md

 When Tim Berners-Lee and his team developed the foundational concepts of the Web, they selected "sites" as its primary building blocks.
 This seemingly intuitive approach, however, was not a given, especially when other Internet protocols, like emails and USENET, did not revolve around the concept of sites.
 Consider USENET: it organises and manages information by topic, making it irrelevant which site or even which planet the information originates from under that topic.

 The Web embraced a site-centric model: a site has a single origin, is inherently competitive, forms an ecosystem through hyperlinks, and evolves as a platform rather than remaining a static product.
 This model complemented the revolutionary capabilities introduced by HTML, contributing to the Web's rapid adoption and eventual dominance as an Internet application.
+Even in the era of mobile Internet, the foundational model of 'sites' persisted[^mobile].

-Today, with the advent of mobile Internet where sites are often supplanted by apps, the foundational model persists.
-Although early mobile system designers envisioned apps to be function-centric, akin to desktop word processors and movie players, the reality differed.
+[^mobile]: Although early mobile system designers envisioned apps to be function-centric, akin to desktop word processors and movie players, the reality differed.
 Instead, users embraced mainstream apps like Google Docs and Netflix.
 Like a site, a mainstream mobile app possesses a single origin, thrives in competition, links to other apps, and remains open to ongoing development.
 This evolution is a testament to the enduring influence of the site-based model, even in a landscape that has shifted significantly from Berners-Lee's original vision of the Web.

 Berners-Lee and other early web pioneers didn't adopt the "site" concept merely for its potential evolutionary power.
 Instead, the Web's design was heavily influenced by a prevailing metaphor of that era — the library model, which likened the Internet to a vast library.
 This metaphor transposed a library's concept—a collection of books—to the digital realm, turning the Internet into a collection of sites.
 Just as a book references pages, the Web adopted "web pages."
 This framework led to structuring the Internet around origins (sites) instead of topics (as in USENET) or functionality (as in FTP).
 Hyperlinks became akin to library indexes, but site owners controlled these links, creating a self-referential mega-book that spanned the entire library.